rolldown/rolldown/docs/guide/in-depth/why-bundlers.md

 ---

-In conclusion, bundling is still a beneficial and in many cases a necessary step in web development, and will continue to be so in the foreseeable future.
+In conclusion, bundling is still a beneficial, and in many cases necessary step in web development, and will continue to be so in the foreseeable future.